Title IX: Reporting Incidents

 To Report Confidentially

 You are encouraged to speak to the Title IX Coordinator to make formal reports of incidents.
-Faculty and staff of Goodwin College are also "responsible employees."
+Faculty and staff of Goodwin University are also "responsible employees."
 Notice to them is official notice to the institution.
 You have the right and can expect that incidents of sexual misconduct be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.

 Formal reporting means that only people who need to know will be told, and information will be shared only as necessary with investigators, witnesses, and the accused individual.
 Faculty and staff will keep your information private, but they are obligated to report instances of sexual misconduct to the Title IX Coordinator for investigation.